As a backpacker, the norm of packing is to go light. But still, many backpackers overpack like if they were rewarded by the pound.

 8. You pack only the essentials.
 When you overpack, you usually take stuff that you will never use.
 So, why carry all that dead load?

 9. You’ll get compliments from other backpackers (who carry a lot of dead loads) on how light you are traveling.
+I’ve gotten a lot of those over the years!
+With only a 40L backpack, I’m a light packer!
+This is what I’m carrying.

 10. Your back and feet will appreciate it!!
 Take care of them, or you’ll feel the pain halfway on your trip.